cema-sp/ruby-perf-optim/README.md

 ## Try to disable GC and define memory consumption

-1. GC often makes Ruby slow (especialy <= v2.0 ).
+1. GC often makes Ruby slow (especially <= v2.0 ).
 And that's because of high memory consumption
 2. Ruby has significant memory overhead
 3. GC in v2.1+ is 5 times faster!
 4. Raw performance of v1.9 - v2.3 is about the same